Is Sihanoukville Worth Visiting in Cambodia? (2024)

 If you want to stay in high-rise apartments or expensive hotels, shop at a Westernised mall, gamble at casinos and swim at a built-up city beach then you might enjoy Sihanoukville.
 But if you’re looking for a relaxing holiday and hoping to experience the local culture, you’ll be disappointed.

-Sihanoukville is OK as a stopover on the way to the islands from Phnom Penh or Siem Reap but personally, I wouldn’t choose to spend much time here unless I was spending a few weeks travelling in Cambodia and had lots of time to spare.
+Sihanoukville is OK as a stopover on the way to the islands from Phnom Penh or Siem Reap but personally, I wouldn’t choose to spend much time here unless I had lots of time to spare.

 Most travellers arriving in Sihanoukville go directly to the ferry pier from the airport or the bus, heading straight to Koh Rong or Koh Rong Sanloem, and avoiding the main town of Sihanoukville.